bodyno/bodyno.github.io/_posts/2016-06-22-something-about-to-say.md

 But.
 Deeply.
 I've already learned a lot things from my life.
 Gradually forming my individuality.

 I like kidding everything.
 Even it is very serious.
 Because life is so hard.
 Why not just give it a shook.
 So, Keep going.
 There is nothing gonna to stop you.
 You are just one of the billion.
-Nobody cares about you and you neither don't need to care about it.
+Bodyxu cares about you and you neither don't need to care about it.

 This is what a world we living.
 Be free.
 Be proudTobe.
 Don't afraid.
 Keeping going.